Clin0212/HydraLoRA/README.md

-# [NeurIPS Oral🚀] HydraLoRA: An Asymmetric LoRA Architecture for Efficient Fine-Tuning
+# [NeurIPS'24 Oral] HydraLoRA: An Asymmetric LoRA Architecture for Efficient Fine-Tuning
 This repo contains the source code of [HydraLoRA](https://arxiv.org/abs/2404.19245).

 Discover the power of Asymmetric LoRA—achieving superb performance with significantly fewer parameters! 🌟 HydraLoRA features an asymmetric fine-tuning architecture capable of effectively identifying and adapting to the "intrinsic components" within the data—sub-domains or diverse tasks that may be challenging for domain experts to explicitly delineate.